TejasNamjo/Angular/README.md

 Component-level providers configure each component instance's own injector.
 Angular can only inject the corresponding services in that component instance or one of its descendant component instances.
 Angular can't inject the same service instance anywhere else.
 A component-provided service may have a limited lifetime.
 Each new instance of the component gets its own instance of the service.
 When the component instance is destroyed, so is that service instance.
 Individual components within an NgModule have their own injectors.
 You can limit the scope of a provider to a component and its children by configuring the provider at the component level using the @Component metadata.
+Explicit injection using injector
+Explicit injections using Angular's Injector service.
+This is the same injector Angular uses to support DI. constructor( private injector:Injector) { this.product=injector.get(ProductService); }
+Avoid this pattern as it exposes the DI container to your implementation and adds a bit of noise.
+Using InjectionToken
+There are times when the dependency we define is either a primitive, interface, callable type, array or parameterized type, object, or function.
+In such a scenario, the class token cannot be used as there is no class.
+Angular solves this problem using InjectionToken
+1) To register a dependency using InjectionToken, we first need to create the InjectionToken class instance: export const APP_CONFIG = new InjectionToken('Application Configuration');
+2) Then, use the token to register the dependency:
+{ provide: APP_CONFIG, useValue: {name:'Test App', gridSetting: {...} ...});
+3) And finally, inject the dependency anywhere using the @Inject decorator: constructor(@Inject(APP_CONFIG) config) { } Interestingly, when @Inject() is not present, the injector uses the type/class name of the parameter (class token) to locate the dependency.
+Angular also supports string tokens
+{ provide: 'appconfig', useValue: ….}
 Element injectors
 An injector does not actually belong to a component, but rather to the component instance's anchor element in the DOM.
 A different component instance on a different DOM element uses a different injector.
 Directives can also have dependencies, and you can configure providers in their @Directive() metadata.
 When you configure a provider for a component or directive using the providers property, that provider belongs to the injector for the anchor DOM element.